Photon diffusion in space and time in a second-order nonlinear disordered medium: Samples and experiments

 A schematic of the experimental setups is depicted in Fig.~\ref{fig:setup}\,(b) and (c).
 Two different experiments were performed.
 For the temporal measurements [Fig.~\ref{fig:setup}\,(b)], Nd:YAG ps laser pulses (EKSPLA, PL2143B), with pulse width $\sim\SI{30}{ps}$ at the fundamental wavelength of $\lambda=\SI{1064}{nm}$ (hereafter referred to as IR) and beam waist $\sim\SI{5}{mm}$, were made incident on the front face of the pellet.
-The second harmonic generated light (hereafter referred to as SHG) that was transmitted from the back face was directed into the Streak Camera.
+The second harmonic generated light (hereafter referred to as SHG) that was transmitted from the back face was directed into the Streak Camera (Optronics SC-10).
+The streak camera possesses a temporal resolution of less than 3 ps and its specified spectral sensitivity ranges from 200 to \SI{950}{nm}.
 The spectral range of the Streak Camera did not allow for measuring the IR pulse.
 A small part of the second harmonic light generated by a clear nonlinear crystal was directed toward the marker pulse input of the Streak Camera to calibrate the zero of the time axis.
-For the spatial measurements [Fig. \ref{fig:setup}(c)], the pellet was pumped with the fundamental of the Nd:YAG laser (pulse width $\sim\SI{5}{ns}$, repetition rate \SI{10}{Hz}).
+For the spatial measurements [Fig. \ref{fig:setup}(c)], the pellet was pumped with the fundamental of the Nd: YAG ns laser (pulse width $\sim\SI{5}{ns}$, repetition rate \SI{10}{Hz}).
 The pulsed IR beam was launched normally onto the front face of the pellet.
 The scattered IR photons were imaged from one side of the pellet by a combination of lens and InGaAs CCD, as shown in Fig. \ref{fig:setup}.
 Simultaneously, a Silicon CCD along with a lens was employed to measure the internally generated and scattered second harmonic photons (SHG).
 For comparison to be used later, in both the temporal and spatial experiments, we also externally launched frequency-doubled green light from the source laser ($\lambda=\SI{532}{nm}$, hereafter referred to as incident green or IG), whose temporal transmitted profile and spatial scattering profile were measured separately by the same Streak Camera and Silicon CCD respectively.
 The CCD images provided the spatial variation of light intensity along the length of the pellet.

 Our sample consists of a large number of KDP microcrystals with random orientations.
 The incident photons experience multiple scattering due to the refractive index mismatch between the microcrystals and the background medium.
 SHG photons are generated at random positions within the medium by the crossing of two IR photons and also undergo multiple scattering.
 At large optical thickness and long times, we can expect the transmitted multiply scattered IR and SHG intensities to follow a diffusion process, as confirmed by the spatial intensity profiles shown below.